model-driven-devops/mdd/exercises/initial-setup.md

 pip3 install -r requirements.txt
 ```

-### Ansible Collections
+#### Ansible Collections
 The MDD tooling is distributed via an Ansible Collection.
 To install the tooling and it's
 Ansible dependencies, use ansible-galaxy:

 ```
 ansible-galaxy collection install -r requirements.yml
 ```
-> Note: If you want to develop a collection, you need to comment out the collection in requirements.yml and clone the collection repo directly, e.g.
+> Note: If you want to develop a collection, you need to set `COLLECTIONS_PATHS` to tell Ansible to look locally for
+collections, comment out the collection in requirements.yml, and clone the collection repo directly, e.g.
 ```
+export COLLECTIONS_PATHS=./
 cd ansible_colletions
 mkdir ciscops
 cd ciscops
 git clone git@github.com:model-driven-devops/ansible-mdd.git mdd
 ```

-## Environment Variables
+#### Environment Variables
 Lastly, the MDD tooling requires several environment variables.
 The first one required for
 base execution is:
 ```